aklevans/lastfm-java/README.md

 The Last.fm API bindings for java are a BSD-licensed wrapper for the [Last.fm api](http://www.last.fm/api) and the Last.fm submission service (scrobbling).

-It provides classes and methods to invoke Last.fm API methods as well as scrobbling songs ~~and streaming radio~~ from within Java applications.
+It provides classes and methods to invoke Last.fm API methods as well as scrobbling songs from within Java applications.

 ### Maven Using JitPack